Dilanthenerd26/Dilanthenerd26/README.md

 ### Hi there, I'm Dilan 👋

-I'm a passionate software developer and tech enthusiast.
+I'm a young passionate software developer and tech enthusiast studying in Singapore.
 Welcome to my GitHub profile!

 - 🔭 I’m currently working on various open-source projects.
 - 🌱 I’m currently learning advanced concepts in machine learning and AI.
 - 👯 I’m looking to collaborate on innovative and impactful projects.
 - 💬 Ask me about software development, AI, and open-source contribution.
-- 📫 How to reach me: [dilan@example.com](mailto:dilan@example.com)
+- 📫 How to reach me: [dilan.subhu@gmail.com](mailto:dilan.subhu@gmail.com)
-- ⚡ Fun fact: I'm a movie buff and a gaming enthusiast.
+- ⚡ Fun fact: I'm a gaming enthusiast!

 ### GitHub Stats